Clouds increase overnight – Scattered showers and mild Wednesday

-The Storm Team 11 Forecast calls for an increase in clouds through the night with a low of 28 degrees.
+The Storm Team 11 Forecast calls for an increase in clouds overnight with a low of 28 degrees.

 Wednesday will be mostly cloudy with a 40% chance of scattered showers.
 It will be mild with a high of 56 degrees.